Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Three different keywords for three coverage checking modes at compile‑time.
-In any case, a failure to find a matching clause at run‑time ends in a run‑time error (program execution stops).
+In any case, a failure to find a matching clause at run‑time, ends in a run‑time error (program execution stops).

 Example: